lwinkler/poplite/README.md

 - A manual allocator which only prints the command to run (for debug)

 ### Parser
 The interface and broker of each class must be created by a parser.
-They will be added to the the **gen/** directory.
+They will be added to the the generated files of CMake.
 As a consequence you need to add additional lines in CMakeLists.txt.
 See any example.